It may have become an important mark on the world map by compromise, but Ottawa has grown into one of Canada’s most charming and dynamic cities.

 There’s more winter fun at Gatineau Park, the wilderness a short drive from downtown.
 Snowshoeing and cross-country skiing give way to hiking, cycling and canoeing as the weather warms, plus wildlife spotting all year round.

 Do you have any tips to add to our Ottawa travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock